ufabdyop/screenlock/README.md

 ---
 Use the installer (ScreenLock-VERSION-Setup.exe).
 This will guide you through installing all the EXE files.

+Post Install
+---
+Some configuration is required after installing.
+You may have to edit config.ini to change some settings.
+You will have to set an admin password for local override (the installer guides you through this).
+You will have to set the admin password for web access.
+The default web access password is 1234.
+To change it, you must start the server (as administrator so it has permissions to write config files).
+Then, log into https://localhost:PORT/admin and set the new password.
+A future release will make these post installation steps unnecessary.

 Running
 ---
 Start the screen lock by running the Screenlock Server item from the start menu.
-This locks the screen (which can be overridden by a password) and starts a server (http://YOURCOMPUTERIP:PORT/status).
+This locks the screen (which can be overridden by a password) and starts a server (https://YOURCOMPUTERIP:PORT/status).
 You can visit the server URL in a browser and use the web interface to lock or unlock the screen.
 The port and password can be configured.